 Mayor’s Choice Artist

-Mayor Bochenski with First Lady, Jenny have selected local artist Paul Gronhovd as Mayor’s Choice Award recipient
+Mayor Bochenski with First Lady, Jenny selected local artist Paul Gronhovd as Mayor’s Choice Award recipient

-The Public Arts Commission and Mayor Bochenski have selected local artist Paul Gronhovd to receive the 2025 Mayor’s Choice Artist Award.
+The Public Arts Commission and Mayor Bochenski have selected local artist Greg Vettel to receive the 2026 Mayor’s Choice Artist Award.
 Established in 2010, the Mayor’s Choice Artist Award represents the City of Grand Forks’ commitment to fostering a vibrant artistic community and a continued dedication to the cultural enrichment of Grand Forks.
 An open house reception and award ceremony will be held on Thursday, May 15, 2025.
 The reception will be held at 5pm - 7pm in the 2nd floor lobby of City Hall located at 255 North 4th Street.

 About the Artist’s Exhibit: